stanleyn/VoPo/README.md

 ### Extracting Functional Features

-* You can also extract function based features.
-You will input `Build` (the VoPo clustering object), `FNames`, which are the filenames in the order you gave them to VoPo (see Demo_VoPo script) and `FInds`, which are the indices of functional markers in your FCS files
+* You can also extract functional features.
+You will input `Build` (the VoPo clustering object), `FNames`, which are the filenames (in the same order) as given to runRepMetaclust.
+Here we show results where the functional marker indices are given by `FInds`.

 ```R
 source('VoPo_main/getFunctionalFeature')